100vision/100vision.github.io/src/zh/信息技术/SysOps/win_sccm_troubleshooting_1.md

 Before we start following through a deployment process ,first thing is to find out the policy ID which is the very important piece of info we needed to start the troubleshooting journey.

-Generally, the policy is refered as deployment so policyId is the deploymenId, they are the one and same .
+Generally, a deployment from SCCM server is treated by CCM client as a policy so policyId is the deploymenId, they are the one and same .
 Follow the steps below to find out the policy ID:

 - Open up SCCM admin console
 - Go to `Monitoring`